 who will transform the body of our humble state into conformity with the body of His glory, by the exertion of the power that He has even to subject all things to Himself.Philippians 3:21(NASB)

-Although we became positionally perfect, the moment we were born-again, sanctification is a life-long process.
-None of us will be fully sanctified until we meet Jesus - through death or at the rapture.
-And although we live in a God-hating, Christ-rejecting, satanically controlled, sinful world, which is under God's condemnation, our eternal future is wonderful, for the day is coming when Christ will return to complete the good work that He has started, in each one of our lives - when we were saved.
+Although we became positionally perfect the moment we were born-again, sanctification is a lifelong process.
+None of us will be fully sanctified until we meet Jesus - through death or at the Rapture.
+And although we live in a God-hating, Christ-rejecting, satanically controlled, sinful world, which is under God's condemnation, our eternal future is wonderful, for the day is coming when Christ will return in the clouds to complete the good work that He started in each one of our lives - when we were saved.

-Heavenly Father, thank You for Your many precious promises of God, and that one day.. all who believe on Christ, will have our lowly bodies changed into the image and likeness of our Saviour, Jesus Christ.
-Thank You that You have promised to transform the bodies of Your blood-bought children, into a body that will be like His resurrected, body of glory.
-Thank You that Yours is the kingdom, the power and the glory, for ever and ever - AMEN.
+Heavenly Father, thank You for Your many precious promises.
+Thank You that one day, all who believe on Christ will have our lowly bodies changed into the image and likeness of our Saviour.
+Thank You that You have promised to transform the bodies of Your blood bought children into a body that will be like His resurrected body of glory.
+Thank You that Yours is the kingdom, the power, and the glory, forever and ever, AMEN.